open-telemetry/opentelemetry-specification/specification/logs/README.md

 (such as the application name, version, name of the database - if it is a DBMS, etc).

-OpenTelemetry recommends to collect application logs using Collector's [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
+OpenTelemetry recommends collecting application logs using Collector's [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
 Alternatively, another log collection agent, such as FluentBit, can collect logs,